rdegges/rdegges-blog/articles/2010/the-world-would-be-a-better-place-if-everyone.md

-% The World Would Be a Better Place if Everyone Was a Hacker
+Title: The World Would Be a Better Place if Everyone Was a Hacker
-%
+Date: 2010-03-15 20:00
-%
+Author: Randall Degges

-# The World Would Be a Better Place if Everyone Was a Hacker
+Tags: life

 ![Earth][]